 For a seasonal style statement…

-We all have a tendency during the winter months to pare back our wardrobes, bundle up under big, dark overcoats and spend the season yearning for the bright colours and patterns of summer.
-But accessories are a great way to keep your personality on show through the darker days of the year.
+We all have a tendency, during the drab, dark winter months, to pare back our wardrobes — to bundle up below big overcoats and spend the season avoiding the bright colours and patterns of summer.
+But we shouldn’t; and accessories are a great way to keep your personality on show throughout these more miserable months.

 For the emergency pocket pair…

-During winter, sunbursts are few and far between.
-But that shouldn’t be an excuse when the clouds do part and you’re unprepared.
-As such, it always pays to keep a compact pair of sunglasses about your person during the colder months — tucked in a pocket, bag or coat.
+Of course, during winter, sunbursts are still few and far between.
+But, when the clouds do unexpectedly part, you need to be prepared.
+So it pays to keep a compact pair of sunglasses about your person during the colder months — tucked in a pocket, bag or coat.

 Persol 714 Folding D-Frame Sunglasses